seng426-team3/vega-web/README.md

 This will deploy the applciation at 3000 port.

+### Vega Web Server for front-end

+To configure the URL endpoint which vega web will use to communicate with the server, set the `VEGA_WEB_SERVER_URL` environment variable.
+For example, the `docker-compose.yml` file by default uses `http://localhost:8080` as we assume in development we run all the servers locally.

 ## Images

 All the images that are used in frontend applcation will be found under src/assets/images folder.